arcones/karate-demo/README.md

 ```
 java -jar karate.jar *
 ```
-... or you can use your docker engine (useful if you don't have Java runtime installed):
+...or you can use your docker engine (useful if you don't have Java runtime installed):
 ```
 docker run -v "$PWD/target:/target" arcones/karate-dsl:latest
 ```